HSHS Pension

 Will I still have access to the HSHS Pension Portal if I retire or leave employment from HSHS?

 Yes.
-If you are a vested participant in the HSHS Pension Plan (Traditional or Cash Balance), you will continue to have access to your HSHS Pension benefits after employment with HSHS ends.
+If you are a vested participant in the HSHS Pension Plan (Traditional), you will continue to have access to your HSHS Pension benefits until 7/1/2024.